 Here are a few must-have pieces for your automotive toolbox.
 Every DIYer knows that the right tools not only make the job easier, but improve the results too.

-A couple weeks ago we walked you through our step by step guide in how to find recalls for your vehicle, how to get them repaired for free, and how to register your vehicle’s tires and child seats so you can be informed ahead of any future recalls.
+A while ago we walked you through our step-by-step guide in how to find recalls for your vehicle, how to get them repaired for free, and how to register your vehicle’s tires and child seats so you can be informed ahead of any future recalls.
 If you missed it, click here to see it, it is definitely worth a read.
 After reflecting on the HOW of vehicle recalls, there is one important matter that is left on the table, and that is WHY you should bother with these repairs at all.
 There is also the smaller question of WHEN you should be concerned about them, and we will get to that at the bottom of this article.

 The #1 Reason to Fix Your Recalls: Safety

 Road safety is a shared responsibility.
 The safety of the vehicles that travel Canada’s roadways on a daily basis rests heavily on vehicle owners, which include individual Canadians, as well as fleet operators, car rental companies, and used car dealerships.
 Vehicle owners have a responsibility, not only for their own personal safety, but for that of the drivers of their vehicles, their passengers, any subsequent owners, and other road users.

 Mandatory vehicle recalls only occur when passenger safety is in danger.
 There are many stories of the weird and bizarre vehicle recall (this post by Top Gear does a great job to illustrate the more hilarious) but even these examples are all based on potential dangers to the occupants.
 There are only two times that a vehicle recall occurs in this country, and they are both very serious:

 - When a motor vehicle or item of motor vehicle equipment (including tires) does not comply with a Federal Motor Vehicle Safety Standard;

 - When there is a safety-related defect in the vehicle or equipment.